 4-H camps throughout California generally have camp sessions during the summer months from June through August.
 Some counties offer only one session while others offer additional sessions.
 The length of the camp session also varies from weekend adventures to three-week programs.

 Who is responsible for the safety of my child at 4-H camp?

 Trained counselors and adult staff have each child’s safety as their primary concern.
 Safety precautions are adhered to in food preparation, water safety, shooting sports, hiking, and climbing walls.
 Camps have a system for monitoring medications and the health of the campers.
 In larger camps, there is generally an on-site nurse.
 Emergency and disaster procedures are the responsibility of the camp management and the county 4-H program.

 Do the counselors and adult leaders receive training?

 Every county 4-H program that offers a resident summer camp takes responsibility for training their youth and adult staff.
 Leadership is identified for various camp functions and training generally consists of 7-8 months of preparation.
 Camp staff members meet on a regular basis to learn their responsibilities.

-What will the youth/adult ratio be?
+What is the youth/adult ratio?

 The California 4-H YDP requires 1 adult chaperone for every 8 youth.
 All adult chaperones receive 4-H orientation training and must clear a background check prior to attending camp.